Navigation

 Service quality

-Ensure compliance with commercial quality standards for gas, electricity, water and district heating services, in line with 2021.
+Guarantee compliance with commercial / contractual quality standards in the gas, electricity, water and district heating services, in line with 2022.

 -